ThatXliner/Significant-files/PYTHON_STYLE.md

 ### Lambdas, higher-order functions, and comprehension constructs

-Always prefer a comprehension construct (i.e. list comprehensions, dictionary comprehensions, etc.) **unless**:
+Always prefer a comprehension construct (e.g. list comprehensions, dictionary comprehensions, etc.) **unless**:

  - You are converting every element of a iterable into a specific type (then you should use `map(type_constructor, iterable)`)
- - You are requiring to use `functools.reduce` (that is one of the rare cases lambdas should be used)
+ - You are required to use `functools.reduce`, etc (that is one of the rare cases lambdas should be used)

 Otherwise, most cases where `lambda`s and `map` are present can usually be replaced with a cleaner list comprehension.